-Today, let's roll up our sleeves and start planning our budget for now and the long-term.
+Today, let's roll up our sleeves and start planning our budget for now and the long term.

 Pull out your credit card statements for the past year.
 Categorise your spending into different buckets that make sense to you, such as groceries, phone and utility bills, shopping, holidays, and so on.

 After going through a few monthly credit card statements, you should be able to have a fairly good estimate of your expenses.

-Only 3 steps to go!
+Only three more steps to go!